davecoulter/YSE_PZ/docs/docker.rst

 Docker
 ******

 This pages walks you through running :code:`YSE_PZ` locally with docker.
-It will hopefully be terrific!

 Install the Docker desktop app
 -------------------------------